Impossibility Theorem for Extending Contextuality to Disturbing Systems

-Contextuality is fundamentally about whether correlations between measurements can be explained by unobserved information.
-The idea is rooted in the Einstein-Podolsky-Rosen question of the completeness of quantum mechanics \cite{epr} and subsequently in the hidden-variables theories analyzed by Bell \cite{bell64} and Kochen and Specker \cite{kochen-specker-67}.
-Therefore, measuring more information from a contextual system by definition cannot make it noncontextual.
-Equivalently, ignoring information in a noncontextual system cannot make it contextual \cite{DzhafarovCBD2.0}.
-This holds both for ignoring certain measurements altogether (marginal behaviors, Definition~\ref{defn: marginal behavior}) and for failing to distinguish among some of their values (coarsening of a behavior, Definition~\ref{defn: coarsening}).
+{\bf Monotonicity} can be motivated from contextuality's roots in the Einstein-Podolsky-Rosen question of the completeness of quantum mechanics \cite{einstein1935incomplete}, later formalized by Bell \cite{bell1964epr} and Kochen and Specker \cite{kochenspecker67} as a question of whether correlations between measurements can be explained by unobserved information.
+Contextuality embodies the fact that the answer to this question is negative.
+Therefore measuring more information from a contextual system should never make it noncontextual.
+Equivalently, discarding information from a noncontextual system should never make it contextual.